 You can also check out the various years on the "Census by Decade" tab of this guide to find the different variables for each year.

-For most of the twentieth century the decennial Census has included a “short form” with questions answered by every household in the country, as well as a “long form” that is answered by about 1 in 6 households.
+For most of the 20th century, the decennial Census included a “short form” with questions answered by every household in the country as well as a “long form” answered by about 1 in 6 households.
 Questions on the short form (age, race, etc.) are the basis for the Census 100% data (available in Summary file 1 & 2).
 Questions on the long form (education, income, etc.) are the basis for the Census sample data (available in summary file 3 & 4).
 The 2010 Census did not include a long form; instead, sample data previously collected on the long form is now collected regularly through the American Community Survey (ACS).

 The two resources below are the most comprehensive collections of decennial Census/ACS statistics.
 Social Explorer, which is restricted to UCSD affiliates, is simpler to use than American FactFinder and includes historical data.
 American FactFinder, a product of the Census Bureau, is freely available on the web.